ayushagg31/codelick/README.md

 # codelick
-Repository for my code implementation of different **Data Structure and Algorithmic** Problems.
+Repository for my code implementation of different `Data Structure and Algorithmic` Problems.

-All code is written in C/C++.
+All code is written in `C/C++`.

 > **Any code of your own that you haven't looked at for six or more months might as well have been written by someone else.** - Eagleson's law